KenyonY/openai-forward/README_EN.md

 ### Caching

 - Configure `CACHE_BACKEND` in the environment variable to use the respective database backend for storage.
-Options are `MEMORY`, `LMDB`, and `LEVELDB`.
+Options are `LMDB`, and `LEVELDB`.
 - Set `CACHE_CHAT_COMPLETION` to `true` to cache /v1/chat/completions results.

 **Python**